 A Bible commentary noted: Wicked men, are like the troubled sea, that cannot rest, but are continually casting up the mire and dirt of sin out of their polluted heart; who live and walk in sin, and are always committing to it, their conversation being nothing else but one continued series of sinning; they are slaves to lusts, and carried away with the force and power of such.

 This is descriptive of wells without water; who have no desire to follow any other path that would take them out of such a category.
-They relish in the sinfulness of mankind; even attempting to instill its grip on others, as they make such appear appetizing and desirable.
+They relish the sinfulness of mankind; even attempting to instill its grip on others, making such to appear appetizing and desirable.

 A Bible commentary noted: Wells without water look large and deep, are as those that promise much, but have nothing in them.
 They boast of their knowledge; promise great advantages to those who follow them; but are like deceitful brooks, or dry wells; having nothing but the filth and slime of error and wickedness.

 They are carried with their own lusts and passions by which they are governed, and are led, and carried away with the force of them; of Satan's allurements, and ready to embrace every ungodly way.
-This explains the lot of the wicked; who without repentance are doomed to a eternal fate of the wicked on judgment day.
+This explains the lot of the wicked; who without repentance are doomed to the eternal fate of the wicked on Judgment Day.
 Scripture reveals: Whosoever was not found written in the book of life was cast into the lake of fire (or a literal burning Hell) (Revelation 20:15).

 The story reveals that a certain man had two sons: and the younger said to his Father, give me the portion of goods that falls to me.
 And not many days after his journey into a far country, he wasted his substance with riotous living.
 And when he had spent all, there rose a mighty famine in that land, and he began to be in want.

-Those who find themselves in such a condition are wells without water; no longer having the life-saving ingredient necessary for salvation of the soul, need to come to such realization; as that of the prodigal son!
+Those who find themselves in such a condition are wells without water; no longer having the life-saving ingredient necessary for salvation of the soul; need as the prodigal son, to come to the realization where their real source of help lies!